-A team of committed representatives is currently meeting with southeastern Wisconsin roadside maintenance crews to deliver location and population size data for five invasive species which were mapped in 2011, 2012 and 2013 through the efforts of more than 150 SEWISC volunteers.
-Wild parsnip (Pastinaca sativa) was mapped by citizen scientists in 2012 while common and cut-leaved teasel (Dipsacus sylvestris and D. laciniatus), common reed grass (Phragmites australis) and Japanese knotweed (Polygonum cuspidatum) populations were the target of 2011 efforts.
+SEWISC continues to work with southeastern Wisconsin roadside maintenance crews to control populations of five invasive plant species which were originally mapped in 2011, 2012 and 2013 through the efforts of more than 150 southeast Wisconsin resident volunteers.
+Wild parsnip (Pastinaca sativa), common and cut-leaved teasel (Dipsacus sylvestris and D. laciniatus), common reed grass (Phragmites australis) and Japanese knotweed (Polygonum cuspidatum) populations were the target of these inventory efforts.

-With the aid of Great Lakes Restoration Initiative funding through the Environmental Protection Agency, the Ozaukee Washington Land Trust (OWLT) has partnered with SEWISC to schedule meetings with key representatives in more than 100 cities, towns and villages in Washington, Sheboygan, Ozaukee, Milwaukee, Racine and Kenosha Counties.
+In 2015 the Ozaukee Washington Land Trust partnered with SEWISC to schedule and hold meetings with key representatives in more than 100 cities, towns and villages in Washington, Sheboygan, Ozaukee, Milwaukee, Racine and Kenosha Counties.
 The invasive species inventory data was shared with the local roadway managers during those meetings.
 Roadway managers expressed a need for additonal funding to control the populations, so SEWISC successfully set out to secure those funds.

-How You Can Help Stop the Spread of Invasives on Roadways
+How Roadway Managers Can Obtain Funding to Help Stop the Spread of Invasives on Local Roadways

 Develop a program by following the guidelines in the SEWISC ROW Invasive Species Management Plan.
 The basic elements of a program to contain and control invasive plants on right-of-ways are simple to prioritize and outline: